Trump’s Mideast team: A familiar look for a transformed region

 A plus for the new team is that the Abraham Accords hammered out by Team 1.0 already exist and presumably could be built upon to attain the big prize: an agreement normalizing relations between Israel and Saudi Arabia.

-The complicating factor there, however, is the Gaza war and Israel’s stepped-up operations in the West Bank.
+The complicating factor there, however, is the war in Gaza and Israel’s stepped-up operations in the West Bank.

 “There will not be any normalization with Saudi Arabia until the fighting in Gaza stops,” Mr. Koplow says, “and it won’t happen if the Israelis are getting a green light [from the U.S.] to annex the West Bank or Gaza.”